Quantum-critical transport in marginal Fermi liquids: Introduction

 As argued by Peierls \cite{Peierls1980}, the electrical conductivity in a pure metal without Umklapp scattering is infinite at all temperatures.
-This is true both for a continuum model for a metal or a lattice model in which the current is proportional not to the momentum but to the group velocity of particles near the Fermi-surface.
+This is true both for a continuum model for a metal or a lattice model in which the current is proportional not to the momentum but to the group velocity of particles near the Fermi surface.
 For simple kinematic reasons Umklapp scattering is usually ineffective for fluctuations close to ${\bf q} = 0$ because of scarcity of low energy excitations of the order of $k_BT$ at such ${\bf q}$.
 It leads to extra powers of temperature in transport relaxation rates compared to single-particle relaxation rates (for example $T^5$ in resistivity and $T^3$ in single-particle relaxation rates in electron-phonon scattering).
-In the cuprates and most likely in the other quantum-critical problems with linear in $T$ resistivity, the momentum relaxation rate which determines the resistivity has the same temperature dependence as the single-particle relaxation rates.
+In the cuprates and most likely in the other quantum-critical problems with linear-in-$T$ resistivity, the single-particle relaxation rate has the same temperature dependence as the momentum relaxation rate which determines the resistivity.
 It is then necessary for adequate phase space in scattering that there also be low energy excitations at large as well as small ${\bf q}$.
-This is one of the rather unique conditions met in the fluctuations spectra derived for the QXY-F model summarized in Appendix A by Eq. (\ref{D}).
-We show that Umklapp scattering in this case gives only a geometry dependent but temperature independent numerical factor.
+This is one of the rather unique conditions met in the fluctuation spectrum derived for the QXY-F model summarized in Appendix A by Eq. (\ref{D}).
+We show that Umklapp scattering in this case gives only a geometry dependent but temperature-independent numerical factor.
 Interestingly, we find that Umklapp scattering is not required for relaxing energy current which determines the thermal conductivity.
 We give reasons based on symmetry why this is so.
 We derive that for a circular Fermi surface with wave number $k_F$ on a square lattice with a lattice constant $a_L$, $\frac{k_Fa_L}{\pi}$ must be larger than about 0.552 for there to be finite resistivity in the pure limit.

-We should mention that we use the phrase "Planckian" only to mean that the transport scattering rate is proportional to $k_B T/\hbar$, with no implication that the constant of proportionality is $1$, for which we find no basis either in experiments or in theory.